programmfabrik/apitest/README.md

     // Store parts of the response into the datastore "store_response_gjson": {
         "eas_id": "body.0.eas._id",
         // Cookies are stored in `cookie` map "sess_cookie": "cookie.sess"
     },

     // wait_before_ms pauses right before sending the test request <n> milliseconds "wait_before_ms": 0,

     // wait_after_ms pauses right before sending the test request <n> milliseconds "wait_after_ms": 0,

     // Delay the request by x msec
     "delay_ms": 5000,

-    // With the poll we can make the testing tool redo the request to wait for certain events (Only the timeout_msec is required)
+    // With the poll we can make the testing tool redo the request to wait for certain events (Only timeout_ms is required)
-    // timeout_ms:* If this timeout is done, no new redo will be started
-    // -1: No timeout - run endless
+    // timeout_ms:                             If this timeout is done, no new redo will be started (-1: No timeout - run endless)
     // break_response:   [Array] [Logical OR]  If one of this responses occures, the tool fails the test and tells it found a break repsponse
     // collect_response: [Array] [Logical AND] If this is set, the tool will check if all reponses occure in the response (even in different poll runs)
     "timeout_ms": 5000,
     "break_response": [
         "@break_response.json"
     ],
     "collect_response": [
         "@continue_response_pending.json",
         "@continue_response_processing.json"
     ],

-    // If set to true, the test case will consider its failure as a success, and the other way around "reverse_test_result": false
+    // If set to true, the test case will consider its failure as a success, and the other way around "reverse_test_result": false,

+    // Define if the test suite should continue even if this test fails. (default: false) "continue_on_failure": true
 }
 ```